kflykt/book-site/README.md

 # Book-site

 ## Usage
-run `docker-compose up` command at the root of this project.
+run `docker-compose up` command at the root of this project (at `localhost:3000`).
 This will start up backend and frontend applications as well as create database.
 Both projects run on compose like they would be runnin individually on local development.
 I didn't feel the need to create separate "production" like configuration because of I didn't want to use more time for this.
 Also in production frontend propably would come from cdn?